zdaarau/fokus/README.md

-# fokus: Provides API-like functions around the FOKUS Aargau Research Project of the Centre for Democracy Studies Aarau (ZDA)
+# fokus: Provides API-like functions around the FOKUS Research Project of the Centre for Democracy Studies Aarau (ZDA)

-fokus provides functions to (pre-)process and clean the raw data, analyze and visualize the cleaned data and create the questionnaires of the FOKUS Aargau surveys as well as other utility functions around the whole research project.
+fokus provides functions to (pre-)process and clean the raw data, analyze and visualize the cleaned data and create the questionnaires of the FOKUS post-voting surveys as well as other utility functions around the whole research project.

 ## Details